General Prison Information

 Des Moines, Iowa 50947-0001

-The deposit have to be in the form of a money order that is made out to the prisoner’s full committed name and complete eight-digit register number.
+The deposit has to be in the form of a money order that is made out to the prisoner’s full committed name and complete eight-digit register number.
 You are advised to use a postal money order, since all non-postal money orders processed through the National Lockbox will be kept for a 15-day hold period, and in this time the prisoner will not get the funds.
 The Bureau of Prisons will return to the sender funds that don’t have valid prisoner info if the envelope it was sent it has a return address.
 Checks and cash can’t be deposited to the prisoner’s account so do not send cash or checks.

 Via Western Union Quick Collect Program: Prisoner’s friends and family may also send prisoners money using Western Union’s Quick Collect Program.
 Money sent to a prisoner using the Western Union Quick Collect Program can be sent by one of these methods: